 UV-C radiation’s mold-killing capabilities are accomplished through the installation of UV germicidal lamps.
 These lamps are usually installed near the evaporator coil and other places that are a hotbed for mold growth.
 Long-term usage of UV germicidal lamps not only tackles existing mold growth, but it also plays a role in preventing future mold, mildew, and bacteria growth.

 The above tips can help you take care of mold growth in your air conditioning system.
-If you need a helping hand, you can always call on Smedley & Associates for assistance.
+If you need a helping hand, you can always call on Smedley Service for assistance.